lanavasilieva/Syberry-Academy-Test-Task-For-Developers/intervals.md

 Class Name: `Intervals` <br>
 Functions `intervalIdentification` and `intervalConstruction` `MUST` be static <br>
 Do not add packages <br>
-Java Version: 14 and older
+Java Version: 14 and older //I've commited my test task a week ago with java 15.
+Why you changed the Java requirements to java 14?

 Do not add packages <br>
 Use [predefined file](predefined-files/Intervals.java) <br>